yurivin/uniswap-v3-periphery/position-manager-referrer-fee-analysis.md

 The system allows multiple independent NonfungiblePositionManager contracts to operate with their own referrer configurations:

 1. **Multiple Contract Deployments**: Each NonfungiblePositionManager contract has its own referrer and fee rate
-2. **Position Tracking**: Each position stores which NonfungiblePositionManager contract created it
+2. **Position Tracking**: Each position tracks which NonfungiblePositionManager contract created it (referrer fees retrieved on-demand)
 3. **Contract Authorization**: Only the original contract can modify positions it created
 4. **Separate Fee Accumulation**: Pool accumulates fees separately for each NonfungiblePositionManager contract